vknowable/validator-resources/monitoring_cosmos.md

 - [PANIC](https://github.com/SimplyVC/panic) is Cosmos-specific open source by our friends at [Simply](https://simply-vc.com.mt/)
 - [Grafana](https://grafana.com) is general purpose open source monitoring/alerting software that uses Prometheus metrics
 - [Datadog](https://www.datadoghq.com) is a professionally hosted service

+### Grafana
+We are currently testing out Grafana.

+We use a dedicated, cloud-hosted machine (for reliability) to monitor our infrastructure (whereas we'll use bare metal for our validators).
+We'll strive to uncorrelate our monitoring machine setup from those of our validator machines, in case there's a failure that affects both our monitoring machine and our validator simultaneously eg. internet outage in a geographic location; a bug in an operating system.

+Grafana uses outputs from Prometheus metrics that we enable in each of our Cosmos-based nodes: https://github.com/tendermint/tendermint/blob/master/docs/nodes/metrics.md

 ## How can we improve?
 - What else are we missing?